← Back to use cases

 A raw 311 request count is not comparable across neighborhoods.
 It is a mixture of: (1) exposure (how many people live there), (2) urban form (housing density, housing stock), and (3) reporting dynamics (language access, time, trust, civic habits).

-Etherdata's canonical census table turns 311 from a "volume map" into a comparable measurement layer by providing:
+Etherdata's canonical census table turns 311 from a volume map into a comparable measurement layer by providing:

 • Denominators (population, households, housing units) to convert counts into stable rates